teoac/DeepLearningOnJetson/README.md

 # DeepLearningOnJetson
-GitHub for Introduction for Beginners about Deep Learning on Jetson TX2
+GitHub for Deep Learning on Jetson TX2.
+Please visit the wiki pages.